Skip to content

 Responsiveness

-Hardware or hosted infra capable of running execution + consensus + validator clients, 24/7
+Hardware or hosted infra capable of running execution, consensus, and validator clients 24/7.

-A Centurion-compatible EVM wallet for beneficiary designation and vault reward claims
+A Centurion-compatible EVM wallet for beneficiary designation and reward payouts.

-Run a validator client 24/7 connected to at least one execution node and one consensus node.
+Run a validator client 24/7 connected to execution and consensus nodes.

 Maintain uptime.
 Missed attestations reduce rewards and prolonged downtime escalates penalties.